Mahrang Baloch: 2025 arrest

-On 22 March 2025, Baloch was arrested during a raid on a sit-in protest in Quetta.
-The Balochistan government accused her and other Baloch Yakjehti Committee (BYC) activists of orchestrating an attack on Quetta Civil Hospital and inciting violence.
-The same day, a violent protest broke out in Quetta when the BYC, led by Baloch, demanded the return of the bodies of those killed during the military operation following the 2025 Jaffar Express hijacking.
-According to a police report, protesters entered Civil Hospital Quetta and forcibly took possession of the militants' bodies.
-Her arrest took place during a wider police crackdown on BYC demonstrations against enforced disappearances.
-Baloch's arrest occurred amid a broader police crackdown on BYC demonstrations against enforced disappearances.
-In July, she was presented before an Anti-Terrorism Court in Quetta, which granted police a ten-day physical remand.
-On 18 July, the remand was extended for an additional fifteen days, and she has since remained under remand on multiple occasions.
+On 22 March 2025, Baloch was arrested during a police raid on a sit-in protest in Quetta.
+The Balochistan government accused her and other BYC leaders of orchestrating an attack on Quetta Civil Hospital and inciting violence, following a protest in which demonstrators demanded the return of the bodies of those killed during the military operation connected to the 2025 Jaffar Express hijacking.
+According to a police report, protesters entered the hospital and forcibly removed the bodies of militants.

-Following her arrest, authorities linked Baloch to protests in Quetta, where clashes erupted between demonstrators and security forces, and claimed that a demonstration against enforced disappearances escalated into violence, with slogans and actions considered anti-state.
-However, human rights organisations and her supporters have refuted these allegations, asserting that the protests remained peaceful and that she is being unjustly targeted.
+Baloch and her supporters have disputed the government's account, asserting that the demonstrations were peaceful and that the charges are politically motivated.
+Human rights organisations have also contested the allegations.

+In July 2025, she was brought before an Anti-Terrorism Court in Quetta, which granted police a ten-day physical remand.
+On 18 July, the remand was extended for a further fifteen days; she has since remained under remand on multiple occasions.

-In October, the BYC stated that the government had decided to conduct proceedings against Baloch and other group leaders in Quetta District Jail, rather than in an open Anti-Terrorism Court.
-The organisation described this as a "disturbing display of institutionalised repression".
-Several lawyers and human rights observers have questioned the fairness of the trial, raising concerns about due process.
+In October 2025, the BYC reported that proceedings against Baloch and other group leaders were to be conducted inside Quetta District Jail rather than in an open Anti-Terrorism Court, a development the organisation described as an instance of "institutionalised repression".
+Several lawyers and human rights observers raised concerns about due process.

 International condemnation

-The arrest sparked international condemnation from human rights organisations and prominent figures, including Malala Yousafzai and the UN Special Rapporteur on Human Rights Defenders, who called for her immediate release.
+The arrest drew condemnation from international human rights organisations and prominent public figures, including Malala Yousafzai and the UN Special Rapporteur on Human Rights Defenders, both of whom called for her immediate release.

-In a statement issued on 26 March 2025, a group of independent United Nations human rights experts expressed deep concern over the detention of Baloch.
-The experts criticized the Pakistani authorities for allegedly using arbitrary detention, enforced disappearances, and excessive force in response to peaceful protests.
-They called for the immediate release of Baloch and others detained, urging the government to refrain from misusing counter-terrorism measures against human rights activists and to clarify the whereabouts of those allegedly subjected to enforced disappearance.
+On 26 March 2025, a group of independent United Nations human rights experts issued a statement expressing concern over Baloch's detention.
+They criticised Pakistani authorities for allegedly using arbitrary detention, enforced disappearances, and excessive force against peaceful protesters, and called for the immediate release of those detained, urging the government not to apply counter-terrorism measures against human rights activists.